 Barry Stoffell puts a quartet of versatile hunting knives through their paces.
 Plus advice from other professional stalkers on what they look for when choosing a hunting knife.

 There are few tools more central to fieldsports than a decent knife and, whether you are gralloching stags in the Highlands or divvying up the game pie at a shoot lunch, you won’t get far without a good blade.
-This month, I was lucky enough to get my hands on a quartet of real beauties, all of which were thoroughly put through their paces over a long weekend camping in the forest.
+Shooting Times asked me to try out this quartet of real beauties, all of which were thoroughly put through their paces over a long weekend camping in the forest.
 So, how did these best hunting knives measure up?
 (Read about the law on carrying knives for hunting.)

 Best for all round use